mspenceree/Versa-Filter/README.md

 # Versa-Filter
-## A programmable Digital Filter with analog I/O. Open hardware and software.
+## A programmable Digital Filter with analog I/O. Hardware and software.

 The Versa-Filter is a versatile signal conditioning and digital filter system with analog inputs and outputs.
 The basic unit has two independent DC to 20 kHz channels, programmable gain amplifiers, a liquid crystal display and RS-232 serial control interfaces.
 A stereo 16-bit sigma-delta CODEC performs the A/D and D/A conversion and a fixed point digital signal processor (DSP) performs low-pass, high-pass, band-pass, band-stop and notch filtering with a 1Hz tuning resolution.